 Until the flooding of Glen Canyon formed Lake Powell, this area was one of the most remote regions in the contiguous 48 states.
-However, since the construction of Glen Canyon Dam at a spot where the canyon of the Colorado River was less than a third of a mile wide, this remote and rugged landscape has become one of the country’s most popular national recreation areas.
-Today, the lake and much of the surrounding land is designated the Glen Canyon National Recreation Area and attracts around two million visitors each year.
+However, since the construction of Glen Canyon Dam in the 1960s, this remote and rugged landscape has become one of the country’s most popular national recreation areas.
+Today, the lake and much of the surrounding land, designated the Glen Canyon National Recreation Area, attracts around two million visitors each year.
 The otherworldly setting amid the slickrock canyons of northern Arizona and southern Utah is a tapestry of colors, the blues and greens of the lake contrasting with the reds and oranges of the surrounding sandstone cliffs.
 This interplay of colors and vast desert landscapes easily makes Lake Powell the most beautiful of Arizona’s many reservoirs.

 Built to provide water for the desert communities of the Southwest and West, Glen Canyon Dam stands 710 feet above the bedrock and contains almost 5 million cubic yards of concrete.
 The dam also provides hydroelectric power, and deep within its massive wall of concrete are huge power turbines.
-Although most Lake Powell visitors are more interested in water-skiing and powerboating than they are in drinking water and power production, there would be no lake without the dam, so any visit to this area ought to start at the Carl Hayden Visitor Center (tel.
-928/608-6404), which is located beside the dam on U.S. 89 just north of Page.
-Here you can tour the dam and learn about its construction.
+At the Carl Hayden Visitor Center (tel.
+928/608-6200), located beside the dam on U.S. 89 just north of Page, you can tour the dam and learn about its construction.
 (Tours are $5 and last about an hour.)
-Between mid-May and mid-September, the visitor center is open daily from 8am to 6pm; November to February, it’s open daily 8:30am to 4:30pm; other months, it’s open daily 8am to 5pm (it’s closed New Year’s Day, Thanksgiving, and Christmas).
+Between mid-May and mid-September, the visitor center is open daily 8am to 6pm; November to February, it’s open daily 8am to 4pm; other months, it’s open daily 8am to 5pm (it’s closed New Year’s Day, Thanksgiving, and Christmas).

 In addition to the Carl Hayden Visitor Center mentioned above, there's the Bullfrog Visitor Center, in Bullfrog, Utah (tel.
 435/684-7423).
 It's open intermittently from May to early October; call for hours.

-So, What's with the Bathtub Ring? -- You'll notice that the red-rock cliff walls above the waters of Lake Powell are no longer red but are instead coated with what looks like a layer of white soap scum.
+So, What's with the Bathtub Ring? — You'll notice that the red-rock cliff walls above the waters of Lake Powell are no longer red but are instead coated with what looks like a layer of white soap scum.
 Those are calcium carbonate deposits left on the rock after more than a decade of drought that, at its worst, left the lake level more than 130 feet below what is called "full pool" (when the reservoir is full).
 Currently, the lake level is down around 100 feet, low enough that some launch ramps are now unusable.

 Rainbow Bridge National Monument

-Rainbow Bridge is accessible only by boat or by way of a 14-mile-long hiking trail, so, going by boat is by far the more popular way to visit this natural attraction.
+Rainbow Bridge is accessible only by boat or by way of a 14-mile-long hiking trail; most visitors opt for boating.
 Lake Powell Resorts and Marinas (tel.
-888/896-3829 or 928/645-2433; www.lakepowell.com) offers 6-hour tours ($113 for adults, $84 for children) that not only get you to Rainbow Bridge in comfort, but also cruise through some of the most spectacular scenery on earth.
+888/896-3829 or 928/645-2433) offers 6-hour tours ($122 for adults, $77 for children), departing from the Wahweap Marina in Page (100 Wahweap Blvd.;tel.
+928/645-1027), which cruise through some of the most spectacular scenery on earth.
 Tours include a box lunch and a bit more exploring after visiting Rainbow Bridge.
-Currently, because the lake’s water level is so low from years of drought, the boat must stop more than a half-mile from Rainbow Bridge, so if you aren't able to walk this distance, you won't even be able to see the sandstone arch.
+Note: Because the lake’s water level is so low from years of drought, the boat stops more than a half-mile from Rainbow Bridge; passengers have to hike from there to see the sandstone arch.

-Between April and October, you can learn about Navajo culture at Navajo Village Heritage Center (tel.
-928/660-0304; www.navajovillage.com), a living-history center on the northeast corner of Ariz.
-98 and Coppermine Road (on the south side of Page).
-Evening performances here center around programs of Native American dancing, but there are also demonstrations by weavers, silversmiths, and other artisans.
-Tours, which last 2 1/2 hours, cost $50 ($30 for children) and include dinner and traditional dances.
+Between April and October, you can learn about Navajo culture at Navajo Village Heritage Center; (tel.
+928/660-0304), a living-history center on the northeast corner of Ariz.
+98 and Coppermine Rd. (on the south side of Page).
+Evening performances here center on programs of Native American dancing, but there are also demonstrations by weavers, silversmiths, and other artisans.
+Tours last 2 1/2 hours, cost $50 ($30 for children), and include dinner.
 Reservations are required.
-Although this is definitely a tourist attraction, you will come away with a better sense of Navajo culture.
+This is definitely touristy, but you will come away with a better sense of Navajo culture.